Remigius of Auxerre: Biography

-He taught at the monastery of Abbey of Saint-Germain en Auxerre, becoming the school master after Heiric's death in 876.
+He taught at the monastery of the Abbey of Saint-Germain en Auxerre, becoming the school master after Heiric's death in 876.
 In 883 he was called to teach at the Cathedral School in Reims by Archbishop Fulk, and made its headmaster in 893.
-Upon Fulk's death in 900, Remigius left to teach in Paris, where he remained until his own death.
+When Fulk died in 900, Remigius left to teach in Paris, where he remained until his own death.
 By this time he had earned the reputation of "egregius doctor" and "in divinis et humanis scripturis eruditissimus".
 As a teacher, Remigius interested himself in the problem of universals, and seems to have attempted a compromise between the extreme Realism of Eriugena and the Anti-Realism of his teacher Heiric.
 In general, he sought to interpret both classical texts and Christian Scripture in a way that could be taught to his students, exploring the ways in which ancient philosophy could be applied to the Christianized world in which they lived.
 Although the texts he examined were numerous and varied, his main commentaries were on the works of the late Roman philosophers Boethius and Martianus Capella, in which he found flexible allegories that he felt could co-exist with Christian theology.